-Three Main Types of Drip Marketing
+Three Main Types of Drip Campaigns

-Drip marketing programs incorporate direct mail software that leverages digital printing and distributed using standard postal mail.
+Direct Mail: Drip marketing programs incorporate direct mail software that leverages digital printing and distributed using standard postal mail.
 This can be the most costly option.

-This is the newest type of drip marketing.
+Social Media: This is the newest type of drip marketing.
 Companies use the various types of social media to provide focused content over a period of time.
 Social media posts can be scheduled ahead of time so they are published on a regular basis.
 But not too frequently to annoy their viewers.

-Email Drip Campaigns:
+Email Drip Campaigns

 Email drip campaigns are also known as “lead nurturing”, “conveyor belt marketing” and “marketing automation”.
 You are able to target both existing customers and new prospects.
 It is used to make people aware of products and services.